 Te taunaki e anga whakamua ai te Ratonga Tūmatanui Te Taunaki Public Service Census

-Te Taunaki Public Service Census is a survey of public servants in New Zealand that will run from 3-21 March 2025.
+Te Taunaki Public Service Census is a survey of public servants working in departments and departmental agencies.
+The 2025 Census ran from 3-21 March.
+We anticipate publishing the results in July 2025.

 What is the Public Service Census?

-The survey covers employee experiences, motivations and demographic information and gives valuable insights about capability and culture across public service organisations.
-It is the only way we collect information directly from public servants.
+The Census is the only way we collect information directly from public servants.

 - enablers of productivity e.g. clarity of agency priorities and work objectives, manager support, impact of flexible work on productivity, team collaboration, workload and engagement